tyleryouk/00os-origin/00reaper/00OS-commands/cycle-status.md

 - Verification should include checking proper rule structure in `.mdc` files.
 - Always use the sync process rather than direct file editing in `.cursor/rules`.
 - Better understand token efficiency requirements for rules.
-- Consider creating a dedicated process for rules validation.
+- Consider creating a dedicated process for rules validation (`> reaper-verify`? or enhance `command-verify`?)
-- Add cursor rules structure verification to the command-verify process.
+- Add cursor rules structure verification to the `command-verify` process.
 - Establish clear guidelines for rule development and production deployment.
 - Ensure context file paths referenced in plans are accurate.
 - Verify `cycle-status.md` corresponds to the active request before updating.
-- Consider creating a dedicated `reaper-verify` command.
 - Further refine command handler robustness.